Redesigning nutrition from first principles

 Maximum nutrients with minimum energy

-Meanwhile, the foods in this list just prioritise a low energy density and high nutrient density and hence provide a lot of nutrition without too much energy.
+Meanwhile, the foods with a low energy density and high nutrient density and hence provide a lot of nutrition without too much energy.

 A Protein Sparing Modified Fast is often used in weight loss clinics to maximise the rate of fat loss while ensuring you get adequate protein to maintain your lean muscle mass.